-The collection was started in 1904 when Judge Mayer Sulzberger donated 26 ceremonial objects, prints, and photographs to the Jewish Theological Seminary of America to establish a Jewish museum.
+The collection was started in 1904 when Judge Mayer Sulzberger donated a collection of ceremonial objects, prints, and photographs to the Jewish Theological Seminary of America to establish a Jewish museum.
 The Judaica collection is now one of the three largest of its kind in the world.
 The Benguiat Collection, which includes important examples of Ottoman and Italian decorative arts and ceremonial objects, was purchased in 1925.
 The Mintz Collection comprises important ceremonial objects from Eastern Europe, along with major history paintings and portraits.
 The Danzig Collection was sent to the Jewish Theological Seminary in 1939 by the Jewish community in Danzig to save this remarkable collection of Judaica from imminent destruction.
 The Museum acquired 120 ceremonial objects in 1952 through the Jewish Cultural Reconstruction, an organization that recovered cultural property looted by the Nazis.
 Between 1941 and 1965, Dr. Harry G. Friedman, a philanthropic community leader, donated more than 6,000 works of ceremonial and fine art.
 The Museum also actively collects and commissions contemporary Judaica to showcase the continuity of Jewish ceremonial art from ancient times to the present.

 The Museum's fine art acquisitions began increasing in the late 1940s.
 Paintings, sculpture, prints, drawings, photographs, books, and decorative arts ranging from the 16th century to the present include depictions of Jewish personalities, customs and environments; comment on the meaning of Jewish life and history; portray biblical scenes; and explore issues of Jewish identity and history from the perspectives of both Jewish and non-Jewish artists.